adamjq/event-driven-nestjs/README.md

 # Event-Driven NestJS

-Example NestJS app running on AWS Lambda with EventBridge.
-The use case is a simple email service that responds to payment events to and emails customers.
-The service uses Twilio Sendgrid as an email delivery service.
+The repo contains an example NestJS app running on AWS Lambda with an EventBridge source.
+The use case is a simple service that emails a customer when when a payment event is received using Twilio Sendgrid as the email delivery service.

-## AWS Lambda
+## AWS Lambda & NestJS

 This project uses [NestJS Standalone applications](https://docs.nestjs.com/standalone-applications) with AWS Lambda.
-NestJS Standalone apps let you use the DI system and code organisation of NestJS without starting an entire webserver.
+NestJS Standalone apps can use the NestJS DI system without starting an entire webserver.

 ## Setup